 What is Lupus?

 The Lupus Foundation of America estimates that 1.5 million Americans and roughly five million people worldwide have a form of lupus.
 Education is the first step for your family and friends to understand what you’re going through.
 While it may be frustrating to explain what lupus is on multiple occasions, most people truly do not understand what lupus is or what it looks like as a condition.
 Lupus is a chronic autoimmune disease that can damage any part of the body (ex: skin, joints and/or organs) and therefore, affects people in different ways — ranging from mild to life-threatening symptoms.
-There is currently no cure for lupus, but treatment options make symptoms more manageable.
+There is currently no cure for lupus, but options such as infusion treatments with Benlysta or Saphnelo make symptoms more manageable.

 What could the symptoms look like?